stabgan/icd10cm/README.md

 3. Upload your ICD-10-CM data file (JSONL format)
 4. Wait for processing to complete (this may take several minutes for large files)
 5. After completion, you'll be redirected to the main application

+### Resetting Data

+If you need to reload data from the original JSONL file:

+1. Click the "Reset Database" button at the top right of the application
+2. Confirm the reset when prompted
+3. Wait for the process to complete (the page will refresh automatically)

+## Features

+### Code Browser

+- **Search**: Find codes by text or code number
+- **Code Sidebar**: Browse codes alphabetically using the left sidebar
+  - Click on a letter to load codes starting with that letter
+  - Collapse/expand the sidebar as needed
+- **Code Details**: View detailed information about each code
+- **Dark Mode**: Toggle between light and dark themes
+- **Responsive Design**: Works on desktop and mobile devices

 ## Data Format